MrDave1999/SimpleResults/README.md

 ```
 I couldn't change this format because the front-end used it, so I didn't want to make a breaking change.

-- I do not want to throw [exceptions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/using-exceptions) for all cases.
+- I do not want to throw [exceptions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/using-exceptions) for all situations.

 ## Why don't I use exceptions?